angular-resource-sails/angular-resource-sails/README.md

 <script src="/assets/js/dependencies/sails.io.js"></script>
 <script src="/node_modules/angular-resource-sails/src/sailsResource.js"></script>
 ```
-(note the sails.io.js is a dependency you'll need to include, it's in the assets/js/dependencies folder by default)
+(note that sails.io.js is a dependency you'll need to include before sailsResource, it's in the assets/js/dependencies folder by default)

 Then, in your Angular application dependencies include 'sailsResource' as one of them.